Think about the best magic trick you’ve seen. Was it the cards that did the trick, or was it what the magician did with

 It’s not just the pain of a lonely heart that we’re dealing with here.
 Insurance companies—ever tenacious researchers—have quantified and qualified the adverse health effects of long-term loneliness.

 Loneliness is an actual disease.
-And while it’s commonly categorized as a mental health problem, more and more research is documenting the deleterious physical effects of loneliness.
+And while it’s commonly categorized as a mental health problem, more and more research is documenting the harmful physical effects of loneliness.

-It is more dangerous than smoking, precipitates suicidal ideation, Alzheimer’s disease, and other dementia disorders, not to mention the additional strain on the immune and endocrine systems.
+It is more dangerous than smoking and precipitates suicidal ideation, Alzheimer’s disease, and other dementia disorders, not to mention the additional strain on the immune and endocrine systems.
 All told, loneliness is a primary latent cause of many hospitalizations.

-Oh, and loneliness at work also wrecks havoc on productivity, dramatically increases churn (a massive cost to employers), and contributes to workers feeling burnt out, disengaged, and miserable.
+Oh, and loneliness at work also wreaks havoc on productivity, dramatically increases churn (a massive cost to employers), and contributes to workers feeling burnt out, disengaged, and miserable.

-In a culture that often sends their elders away, it might be easy to tell ourselves that the old are the lonely ones.
+In a culture that often sends its elders away, it might be easy to tell ourselves that the old are the lonely ones.
 But this just isn’t true.
 Both the severity and prevalence of loneliness are highest in the youngest generation.

-The internet was born to connect academic and military researchers with one another.
-Since its inception, the internet was intended to make connections.
-But almost two decades since some clever technical minds took digital connection mainstream (I’m looking at you, Zuck), we’re starting to see its limits.
+The internet was born to connect academic and military researchers.
+Since its inception, the internet has been intended to make connections.
+But we’re starting to see its limits almost two decades since some clever technical minds took digital connection mainstream (I’m looking at you, Zuck).

 It’s been proven in multiple studies that heavy social media users are lonelier than light users.
 The very mechanisms the tech industry wants us to use to build connections are, at best, very ineffective and, at worst, prey upon our attention to sell advertising.

 The good news is we’re born to make connections;

 This is starting to get depressing.
 But the good news is that humans are hard-wired for connection.
 A recent study has shown that vagal tone—a measure of the strength of the neurons that link our brains with our heart—develops more in participants who practiced empathy and connection with others.
 Vagal tone is directly related to heart-rate variability, a vital indicator of overall health.